 An option is asymmetrically dominated when it is inferior in all respects to one option.
 However, in comparison to the other option, it is inferior in some respects and superior in others.
 In other words, it is completely dominated by (i.e., inferior to) one option and only partially dominated by the other.
 When the asymmetrically dominated option is present, a higher percentage of consumers will prefer the dominating option than when the asymmetrically dominated option is absent.
-The asymmetrically dominated option is therefore a decoy serving to increase preference for the dominating option.
+The asymmetrically dominated option is, therefore, a decoy serving to increase preference for the dominating option.

-Example of the Decoy Effect
+Decoy Effect Examples